sdattri/MIDAS_Spec_V1/appendix-a.md

 # Appendix A - Uploading to MIDAS

 Only CEC approved entities can upload to MIDAS.
-To request upload capabilities, after establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email by clicking on the link, send an email to midas@energy.ca.gov from your LSE email account.
+After establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email by clicking on the link, request upload capabilities by sending an email to midas@energy.ca.gov from your LSE email account.
 CEC staff will review your request and respond.

 ## Rate and Holiday Upload Support